The Ultimate Klipfolio Cheat Sheet

 More examples:

-In this example IF is used to establish a true and false condition.
+In this example, IF is used to establish a true and false condition.
 AND is used to create a statement with multiple conditions.
-This statement is saying if the dates from the Date column fall in the last year and the Customer Type column lists that date as having a customer that is a Direct Customer, then return the Revenue value.
-If these conditions are not met, return 0.
+This statement returns the Revenue value if dates from the Date column fall in the last year and the Customer Type column lists that date as having a Direct Customer.
+Otherwise, it returns 0:

 IF(AND(DATE_IN(DATE(@Date, "yyyy-MM-dd HH:mm:ss"),year,-1),@Customer Type="Direct Customer"),@Revenue, 0)

-Note: It is strongly recommended to only nest up to two IF formulas.
-If more conditions are needed, use SWITCH or SELECT instead.
+Note: It's strongly recommended to nest only up to two IF formulas.
+For more conditions, use SWITCH or SELECT instead.

-values: A list of 0 or more values
+- A list of one or more values.

 Example: